 If you’re looking for a good time – and you dress for the outdoors, you’ll find Montreal delivers in spades.
 It’s one of Canada’s great winter cities!
 Enjoy this selection of fun things to do in Montreal.

-The standout in the winter fun category is Mont Royal, the hill in the city immediately west of downtown.
+The standout in the Montreal winter fun category is Mont Royal, the hill immediately west of downtown.
 Once you make it to Mont Royal then you have five options.
 There is a bus that will take you there in no time from downtown.

 Go skating on Beaver Lake (Lac aux Castors)

 At the pavilion you can rent skates and lockers.
 With music playing in the background, and snow gently falling, this is also a very romantic place to visit at night.

-Go tubing at Mont Royal – high fun factor!!
+Go tubing at Mont Royal – one of the very fun things to do in Montreal in winter

 Just a short walk away from the skating rink is a hill for tubing.
 I’d never tried it before and what a thrill it turns out to be.
 Choose a tube based on the colour at the bottom.
 The one pictured below has a white bottom – which is the best for speed.

 Electric fat tire biking – one of the super fun things to do in Montreal

 For something new, how about an electric fat tire bike ride on Mont Royal?
 I tried this in Waterton Lakes National Park recently.

 Go snowshoeing and cross-country skiing in Montreal

 Another 8.3 km of snowshoeing is possible if you want to do it along Olmstead Road.
 I’m amazed that this is all available so close to downtown Montreal.
 (All equipment can be rented in the skating pavilion.)

 It’s also easy and very lovely to walk from the top of Mont Royal down to the city.
 What a great way to get a dose of nature and solitude.